 Hay fever is usually a mid-summer problem, but it can start as early as March and continue until early autumn.
 The time of year in which symptoms occur reflects the type of pollen that is circulating at that time.
 Grass pollen is the most common allergen, which peaks in mid-summer.
 Hay fever symptoms are generally worse on dry, warm days when the pollen count tends to be higher.

 If you experience hay fever symptoms throughout the entire year, you may be suffering from perennial allergic rhinitis.
-Causes of perennial allergic rhinitis can include dust mites, mould spores or animal dander.
+Causes of perennial allergic rhinitis can include dust mites, mold spores, or animal dander.
 Speak to your pharmacist or GP if you think you might be suffering from perennial allergic rhinitis.

 What are common hay fever symptoms?